Traveling is exciting - but it’s easy to turn an anticipated trip into an uncomfortable and endless ordeal.

 Although there are increasingly more tall people in the world, the spaces just haven’t caught up, so it falls on us individuals to compensate.
-Hopefully with these pointers, you can avoid the lightly bruised knees or stiffness of unstretched legs when traveling to your destination with all the excitement you set out with.
+Hopefully with these pointers, you can avoid the lightly bruised knees and stiff legs when traveling to your destination (and keep all the excitement you set out with;).